 The Johnson College Campus Security and Fire Safety Policies

 The Johnson College Campus Security and Fire Safety Report provides information for students, prospective students, staff and members of the college community about the policies and procedures in place to protect and ensure the safety of all members of the campus community.
-The Senior Director of Organizational Development and Director of Student Engagement are responsible for preparing and distributing the Johnson College Campus Security Report and Fire Safety Report.
+The Vice President of Human Resources and Director of Student Engagement are responsible for preparing and distributing the Johnson College Campus Security Report and Fire Safety Report.

 This report includes statistics regarding campus crime and fire safety for the previous three calendar years.
-The Senior Director of Organizational Development works cooperatively with the Scranton Police Department and the Scranton Fire Department to obtain the appropriate information.
-The Senior Director of Organizational Development office is located in Richmond Hall on the Johnson College Campus.
+The Vice President of Human Resources works cooperatively with the Scranton Police Department and the Scranton Fire Department to obtain the appropriate information.
+The Vice President of Human Resources office is located in Richmond Hall on the Johnson College Campus.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires all colleges and universities in the United States to report their crime statistics, campus security/law enforcement policies, and reporting procedures to the United States Department of Education and the campus community annually.
 Colleges and universities in Pennsylvania have been reporting this information under a similar act, Pennsylvania Act #73.
 This act requires all colleges and universities to report their crime statistics to the Pennsylvania State Police and the campus community.